secture/template-nestjs/docs/logging.md

 # Logging System Guide

-The Eleve API's logging system is designed for observability, debugging, and integration with external systems.
+The API's logging system is designed for observability, debugging, and integration with external systems.

 ## Features